avdstaaij/gdpc/docs/source/overview/vectors.md

    This means that, when facing towards the positive Z direction, the positive X direction points to the *left*, not to the right.
-If you use GDPC to build a structure while assuming that Z points forward and X points to the right, this may cause the structure to be a mirrored version of what you indended.
+If you use GDPC to build a structure while assuming that Z points forward and X points to the right, this may cause the structure to be a mirrored version of what you intended.

 2. Minecraft performs rotations in what is normally considered the *left-handed* way, even though its coordinate system is right-handed.
-That is, things like sign rotations or the `/execute rotated` command rotate from positive X towards positive Z. All GDPC functions that perform some kind of rotation, such as {func}`.rotate3D`, follow Minecraft's convention.
+That is, things like sign rotations or the command `/execute rotated` rotate from positive X towards positive Z. All GDPC functions that perform some kind of rotation, such as {func}`.rotate3D`, follow Minecraft's convention.